 Come study and share with other parents as we all try to learn some new ideas to help us grow as parents.
-Meal & childcare provided.
-5-6 evenings.
+Meal & childcare provided during a course that will meet over a series of 5-6 times.
 See your Family Support Specialist for information.
 Sign up required.